×

 Remember, you will need to obtain a new notary seal and/or record book as they are both required to properly carry out your duties.

-Yes, a notary public can change the name on their commission by submitting a name change application (Form 2305) to the Secretary of State, along with their certificate of commission, a rider or endorsement from the insurance agency or surety reflecting the name change, and a $20 filing fee.
-If you are bonded through Notary Public Underwriters Agency of Texas, please contact us so we can provide you with information on obtaining the rider.
+Yes, a notary public can change the name on their commission.
+If you are bonded through Notary Public Underwriters Agency of Texas, please contact us so we can provide you with information on obtaining a bond rider, new notary stamp, and instructions for filing the amended commission with the state directly.

 Yes.
 You must notify the Secretary of State of any address change within ten (10) days of the change.
 You can complete the Notary Public Change of Address form or send a letter with your name, social security number, old address, and new address to: Secretary of State, Notary Public Unit, P.O.
 Box 13375, Austin, TX 78711-3375.
 You may also file your change of address online.
 Failure to update your address may result in the revocation of your commission if you do not respond to a complaint or request for information.